jkohlin/wordpress-basics/personal-portfolio.md

 #### Tasks
 1. In `functions.php`, register a new post type with the slug *project*.
-2. Head over to admin dashboard and make sure the new post type can be seen in theadmin menu.
+2. Head over to admin dashboard and make sure the new post type can be seen in the admin menu.
 3. Create a sample project with placeholder title and content.

 ## 3 - Template